 “You are today where your thoughts have brought you; you will be tomorrow where your thoughts take you.”—James Allen

-Avoiding evidence that opposes your current beliefs is a cognitive distortion.
+Avoiding evidence that opposes your current beliefs are cognitive distortions that are called confirmation bias.
 This type of person chooses to believe lies despite mountains of contradicting proof.
 They’ll make excuses for why they don’t need to know about it.

 So, they go through life blindfolded and allow others to think for them.
 Thus, making them prime targets for propaganda and brainwashing.
 It’s true, and it has happened repeatedly throughout history.